cambriannetwork/rl4finance/README.md

 # RL4Finance

+> **WARNING:** This repository was "vibe-coded" and is intended for educational purposes only.
+It serves as an experimental implementation of concepts from the book [Reinforcement Learning for Finance](https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf).

 A Python project for reinforcement learning in finance, portfolio optimization, and cryptocurrency price data analysis.

 ## Project Structure